Start2Bitcoin/bitvavo-autostacker/README.md

 will be bought with it.
 You will receive e-mail confirmations from Bitvavo notifying you that the buy has taken place.
 The app does not (at the moment) withdraw bitcoin to your personal wallet.

-The app should be hosted by Vercel, and we use a Github Actions Cron job to poll Bitvavo every x (60) minutes.
+The app should be hosted by Vercel, and we use [If This then That](https://ifttt.com) to poll the app every x amount of time.
 All this is hosted for free (Vercel is a serverless platform).

 # Step by step